Belgium aviation history

 It is basically thanks to the enthusiasm and the dynamism of these volunteers, among whom we more particularly name the retired Air Force senior pilot-officers Mike Terlinden and Hervé Donnet and Warrant-officer Jean Booten, that we are able today to present you an Air Museum which is proud of its name.
 All this despite very limited budgetary means.

-Today the restoration activities are assumed by crews of volunteers, members of the AELR and regrouped in a restoration entity, namely the "Brussels Air Museum Restoration Society".
+Today the restoration activities are assumed by crews of volunteers, members of the AELR and regrouped in a restoration entity.
 Each crew is in charge of a specific airplane.

 To deal with more complex technical problems and for infrastructure works we can fortunately benefit from the support of the Air Force and of the Community Services.